France, UK issue clashing advice on breast implants

 PUBLIC MONEY

-In a statement addressed to French women, the health ministry said public healthcare funds would be used to finance the recommended implant removals, at a cost estimated at 60 million euros ($78 million).
+In a statement addressed to French women, the health ministry said public healthcare funds would be used to finance the recommended implant removals, at a cost estimated at 60 million euros (50 million pounds).

 New implants would be paid for in cases where the initial implant was inserted for medical reasons, typically for reconstruction after breast cancer treatment.